 Campus Lemmens (2 year, 120 ECTS)

-The Lemmens campus organises annual master classes, symposia and seminars.
-This enables you to meet and work with external music experts.
-A host of famous musicians from Belgium and abroad have inspired and enriched our students over the years.
+The Lemmens campus organises annual masterclasses, workshops, symposia and seminars.
+This enables you to meet and work with guest professors and performers from all over the world.

 Music practice is central to your life on campus.
 You will not only make music during tutorials and self-study, but we also stimulate you to participate as much as possible in performances by our ensembles, choirs and orchestras.